notfirefox/notfirefox.github.io/content/archive/why-im-not-switching-to-ios.md

 ## Price

-So let me elaborate on each of those points a bit.
 An iPhone is generally more expensive and I'd argue they are currently too expensive.
 Maybe they're also compensating due to inflation, but the prices especially